jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes.md

 ---
 layout: post
-title:  "Calendar notes on mobile"
+title:  "Calendar notes"
 date:   2019-9-9
 categories: product design
 hero_image: "/../assets/images/9-9-2019-hero.png"
 hero_color: "#EAEAF9"
 ---

-Social media managers should rely on tools that feel familiar to them.
-It's common to write down notes or reminders on post-its over your work calendar.
-The notes feature should feel real and be as useful as the real thing, just like your computer desktop alludes to a real workspace desk.
+Social media managers should rely on tools that feel familiar to them, like writing down notes or reminders on post-its over a calendar.
+Sprout Social's calendar notes feature should feel real and be useful, just like a computer's desktop alludes to a real workspace desk.

 ## Sprout's calendar